AppliedEllipsis/pyLaser/README.md

 The leather greyscale looks better from a distance.
 Ignore all the other sample etchings, I was using this material to find an optimial cutting speed or contrast of the source image.
+Actually don't ignore the sample etchings... look at them to see test results, even though you don't know the timing.
 ![Image of greyscale result on Leater at 20ms...
 Nuke Cola and Fallout Boy from Fallout from a distance](images/output_fallout_distance.jpg)